cs326-final-bet/cs326-final-bet/docs/milestone-1/milestone-1.md

 Notes: The create user and login pages were both completed by Patrick Goss because these pages are similar.

+### Communication
+The team held 2 virtual meetings over Zoom to directly coordinate work for this milestone.
+A private student only Slack channel was also used to communicate daily about milestone 1 details.
+The team made sure to come to an agreement before instituting any new processes or utilizing any new technologies.

 ## Data
 TODO: List types of data